I just installed a UV light in-duct air purifier in our cabin HVAC system. So far I’m very impressed and it seems to be working!

 No matter where you mount the unit, understand that UV light exposure will damage most organic materials.
 Plastics, rubbers, paper and other organic materials with quickly breakdown with direct UV light exposure.
 If you mount a UV light unit near the air filter for your furnace, the filter material may quickly degrade.

 UV light units mounted over the air conditioning coil may damage any plastic plumbing or drip pans in proximity to the unit.
-You may need to install
+Check with your furnace manufacturer to determine if your furnace air conditioning coil drip pan is UV light safe.
+If it is not, you may need to install a UV safe drip pan or install the UV light unit far enough away from the AC drip pan to avoid damaging it.

 Sources and Additional Reading: